 Octopus is rich in vitamins and minerals.
 It’s also low in fat, making it a great source of complete protein for people trying to manage their weight.
 This can depend on how it’s prepared, however.
-Frying it as calamari or cooking octopus in butter or oil can add extra fat and calorie content to your meal.
+Frying it or cooking octopus in butter or oil can add extra fat and calorie content to your meal.

 Some added health benefits of including octopus in your diet may include:

 Octopus is an excellent source of omega-3 fatty acids, "good fats" linked to a range of heart-healthy benefits.
 Omega-3s can lower your blood pressure and slow the buildup of plaque in your arteries, reducing stress on the heart.